 I offer the following diagnostic procedures to patients:

 The British Heart Foundation has lots of excellent advice for cardiac patients, including useful information & explanatory videos on all of the diagnostic procedures that I offer.
 Please use this link to access the relevant information from the BHF website.
-In addition, there is a good resource explaining many cardiac surgery operations on the BUPA website.
+In addition, there is a good resource explaining many cardiac conditions and procedures on the BUPA website.

 If you are a General Practitioner and would like to refer an NHS patient for cardiac investigation then please book into my NHS clinic using the Choose & Book system/Direct Booking Service.
 If you are an NHS patient and would like to make an appointment to see me, then please ask your GP to refer you to my NHS clinic.

 I am also pleased to see private patients who value the flexible, convenient appointment and shorter waiting times that I can offer.
 If you are a General Practitioner and would like to refer a patient for a private consultation then please click here to send me a referral email.
 If you are a private patient and would like to see me for an initial consultation, please find my contact details here.

 Self Pay – I charge an initial consultation fee of £300 (payable in advance).
 I will tell you before that consultation if I think that extra investigations will be needed and how much these will cost.
 I will also give you a quote for any follow up procedures that are recommended.

 Private Insurance – for those patients that are covered by health insurance, I charge within the limits of most of the major insurance companies.
 It is advisable to check with your insurer that you are covered before attending and to obtain an authorisation number.
 Please be aware that you may also be liable for any excess on your policy.